gnu-mirror-unofficial/mediagoblin/mediagoblin/plugins/openid/README.rst

 The OpenID plugin allows user to login to your GNU MediaGoblin instance using their OpenID URL.

-This plugin can be enabled alongside :ref:`basic_auth-chapter` and :ref:`persona-chapter`.
+This plugin can be enabled alongside :ref:`basic_auth-chapter`.

 .. note::
     When :ref:`basic_auth-chapter` is enabled alongside this OpenID plugin, and